Application Deadline: deadlines vary by country – 1 June every year for some countries.

 - English language ability.

 Embassies and Commissions must submit their nominations to the Institute of International Education office in Washington, DC by October 1.
-The deadlines for applicants vary by country.

 How to Apply